JSlusark/meet/README.md

-# MEET APP

-## Features, User Stories and BDD Scenarios.

-### FEATURE 1: FILTER EVENTS BY CITY
-As a user I should be able to "filter events by city", so that I can see the list of events that take place in that city.

- Scenario 1: When user hasn't searched for a city, show upcoming events from all cities.

--   Given user hasn't searched for any city

--   When the user opens the app

--   Then the user should see a list of all upcoming events

-Scenario 2: User should see a list of suggestions when they search for a city.

--   Given the main page is open

--   When user starts typing in the city textbox

--   Then the user should see a list of cities (suggestions) that match what they've typed Scenario 3: User can select a city from the suggested list.

--   Given the user was typing "Berlin" in the city textbox And the list of suggested cities is showing When the user selects a city (e.g., "Berlin, Germany") from the list
-    Then their city should be changed to that city (i.e., "Berlin, Germany") And the user should receive a list of upcoming events in that city

-### FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
-As a user, I should be able to see see/hide event details so that I can better navigate throughout the various event and get information on the ones I want to know more about.

-Scenario 1: Events are displayed in a condensed format by default

--   Given that the user initiates a search for events occurring in their local area

--   When the resulting events are displayed

--   Then these events are presented in a collapsed format by default

-Scenario 2: The user can unfold an event to view its full details

--   Given the event search results for a specific area

--   When the user selects "show details" for a specific event

--   Then the selected event's details will be fully displayed, spanning the entirety of the page

-Scenario 3: The user can fold an event to conceal its details

--   Given that the user is viewing the expanded details of a specific event

--   When the user selects the "hide details" button

--   Then the expanded event details will be collapsed, returning the display to the original, condensed event format

-### FEATURE 3: SPECIFY NUMBER OF EVENTS
-As a user, I should be able to specify the number of events loaded on the page so to facilitate smoother navigation within the app.

--   Scenario 1: When user hasn't specified a number, 32 is the default number
-    - Given that the events are prepared for display on the page
-    - When the user doesn't specify the desired number of events to view
-    - Then the app will automatically load 32 events

--   Scenario 2: User can change the number of events they want to see
-    - Given that the user initiates a search for local event
-    - When the user initiates the event loading process
-    - Then the user will have the opportunity to specify the quantity of events they wish to have displayed

-### FEATURE 4: USE THE APP WHEN OFFLINE
-As a user, I should be able to use the app even while offline, ensuring I stay informed about the events I was viewing while I was online.

--   Scenario 1: Show cached data when there's no internet connection.
-    - Given the situation where an internet connection is not present
-    - Then the user is navigating the app
-    - Then the app will display the cached data

--   Scenario 2: Show error when user changes the settings (city, time range)
-    - Given the situation where an internet connection is not available
-    - When the user attempts to modify their search parameters (based on city or event date/time)
-    - Then the app will display an error message, notifying the user that this action is not possible due to the lack of an internet connection

-### FEATURE 5: DATA VISUALIZATION
-As a user, I should be able to visualize data from the app so that I can understand the amount of upcoming events occurring in a particular city and be able to filter by event type.

--   Scenario 1: Show a chart with the number of upcoming events in each city
-    - Given that the app is loaded
-    - When the user views the event listings
-    - Then the app will display a chart that indicates the quantity of upcoming events in each city, categorized by topic.

-## Frontend:
-Written with JavaScript/React; hosted on Github Pages

-## Backend:
-Written with Node/Express and Lambda finctions (FaaS); hosted on AWS

-## Backend (DataBase):
-Google Calendar API

-## How this app uses serverless functions:
-In the Meet app, serverless functions written in Node.js and Express will handle the backend logic.
-Hosted on AWS Lambda, these functions will communicate with the Google Calendar API to fetch event data based on user requests.
-This approach ensures scalability, cost optimization, and streamlined development for a smooth user experience.

-### FEATURE 1: FILTER EVENTS BY CITY
-Serverless functions will help users filter events by city.
-When users open the app, the serverless function will display a list of all upcoming events.
-As users type in the city textbox, the serverless function will show suggestions that match their input.
-When users select a city from the suggestion list, the serverless function will update the city and show a list of upcoming events in that selected city.

-### FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
-Serverless functions will handle displaying and hiding event details.
-By default, events will be shown in a condensed format.
-When users choose to view event details, the serverless function will expand and display the full information.
-If users want to hide the details, the serverless function will collapse the event to its condensed format.

-### FEATURE 3: SPECIFY NUMBER OF EVENTS
-Serverless functions will allow users to specify the number of events to be loaded on the page.
-The default number of events displayed will be 32.
-When users initiate the event loading process, the serverless function will provide an option for users to specify the desired quantity of events they want to see.

-### FEATURE 4: USE THE APP WHEN OFFLINE
-Serverless functions will enable offline app usage.
-When there is no internet connection, the serverless function will display cached data, allowing users to navigate and view the previously accessed information.
-If users attempt to modify search parameters without an internet connection, the serverless function will show an error message indicating that this action is not possible without an internet connection.

-### FEATURE 5: DATA VISUALIZATION
-Serverless functions will support data visualization in the Meet app.
-The app will display a chart that shows the number of upcoming events in each city, categorized by topic.
-This visual representation helps users understand and explore event quantities in different cities.
+# **Meet App - Documentation**
+The Meet App is a single-page, responsive web application that allows users to search for a city and get a list of events for Full-Stack Developers hosted in that city.
+The application is designed to provide users with an easy way to discover upcoming events and stay informed about events they are interested in attending.
+You can access the app here.

+## **Technologies Used**
+The Meet App is made with the following technologies:

+- **Frontend:** JavaScript, React, Create-React-App (CRA), CSS, JestCucumber, Puppeter, Atatus, Lighthouse, Recharts
+- **Backend:** Node.js, Express, AWS Lambda functions (FaaS)
+- **Database:** Google Calendar API

+## **Features, User Stories, and BDD Scenarios**
+**Feature 1: Filter Events by City** <br>
+*As a user, I should be able to filter events by city, so that I can see the list of events that take place in that city.* <br>

+Scenario 1:<br> When the user hasn't searched for a city, show upcoming events from all cities.<br>
+> Given user hasn't searched for any city <br>
+When the user opens the app <br>
+Then the user should see a list of all upcoming events <br>

+Scenario 2:<br> User should see a list of suggestions when they search for a city.<br>
+>Given the main page is open <br>
+When the user starts typing in the city textbox<br>
+Then the user should see a list of cities (suggestions) that match what they've typed<br>

+Scenario 3:<br> User can select a city from the suggested list.<br>

+>Given the user was typing "Berlin" in the city textbox<br>
+And the list of suggested cities is showing<br>
+When the user selects a city (e.g., "Berlin, Germany") from the list<br>
+Then their city should be changed to that city (i.e., "Berlin, Germany")<br>
+And the user should receive a list of upcoming events in that city<br>

+Feature 2:<br> Show/Hide an Event's Details<br>
+As a user, I should be able to see/hide event details so that I can better navigate throughout the various events and get information on the ones I want to know more about.

+Scenario 1:<br> Events are displayed in a condensed format by default<br>

+>Given that the user initiates a search for events occurring in their local area<br>
+When the resulting events are displayed<br>
+Then these events are presented in a collapsed format by default<br>

+Scenario 2:<br> The user can unfold an event to view its full details<br>

+>Given the event search results for a specific area<br>
+When the user selects "show details" for a specific event<br>
+Then the selected event's details will be fully displayed, spanning the entirety of the page<br>

+Scenario 3:<br> The user can fold an event to conceal its details

+>Given that the user is viewing the expanded details of a specific event<br>
+When the user selects the "hide details" button<br>
+Then the expanded event details will be collapsed, returning the display to the original, condensed event format<br>

+Feature 3: Specify Number of Events<br>
+As a user, I should be able to specify the number of events loaded on the page to facilitate smoother navigation within the app.<br>

+Scenario 1:<br> When the user hasn't specified a number, 32 is the default number<br>

+>Given that the events are prepared for display on the page<br>
+When the user doesn't specify the desired number of events to view<br>
+Then the app will automatically load 32 events<br>

+Scenario 2:<br> User can change the number of events they want to see<br>

+>Given that the user initiates a search for local events<br>
+When the user initiates the event loading process<br>
+Then the user will have the opportunity to specify the quantity of events they wish to have displayed<br>

+Feature 4:<br> Use the App When Offline<br>
+As a user, I should be able to use the app even while offline, ensuring I stay informed about the events I was viewing while I was online.<br>

+Scenario 1:<br> Show cached data when there's no internet connection.<br>

+>Given the situation where an internet connection is not present<br>
+Then the user is navigating the app<br>
+Then the app will display the cached data<br>

+Scenario 2:<br> Show an error when the user changes the settings (city, time range)<br>

+>Given the situation where an internet connection is not available<br>
+When the user attempts to modify their search parameters (based on city or event date/time)<br>
+Then the app will display an error message, notifying the user that this action is not possible due to the lack of an internet connection<br>

+Feature 5: Data Visualization<br>
+As a user, I should be able to visualize data from the app so that I can understand the amount of upcoming events occurring in a particular city and be able to filter by event type.<br>

+Scenario 1:<br> Show a chart with the number of upcoming events in each city<br>

+>Given that the app is loaded<br>
+When the user views the event listings<br>
+Then the app will display a chart that indicates the quantity of upcoming events in each city, categorized by topic.<br>

+## **Backend - Serverless Functions**
+The Meet App utilizes serverless functions written in Node.js and Express.
+These serverless functions are hosted on AWS Lambda and are responsible for handling the backend logic.
+They communicate with the Google Calendar API to fetch event data based on user requests.
+The use of serverless functions ensures scalability, cost optimization, and streamlined development for a smooth user experience.

+## **Frontend and Backend (DataBase)**
+The frontend of the Meet App is written with JavaScript and React, using the Create-React-App (CRA) framework.
+The frontend is responsible for displaying the user interface and interacting with the user.<br>

+The backend of the Meet App is written with **Node.js** and **Express**, hosting **serverless functions** on **AWS Lambda**.
+The backend communicates with the **Google Calendar API** to fetch event data.

+## **Conclusion**
+The Meet App provides users with a seamless experience in discovering upcoming events for Full-Stack Developers in various cities.
+With features like city-based event filtering, event details display, specifying the number of events, offline app usage, and data visualization, the Meet App offers a comprehensive solution for staying informed about exciting tech events.